pysat/pysat/docs/tutorial_basics.rst

 .. code:: python

-   pysat.params['data_dirs']=path_or_list_of_paths_to_existing_directories
+   # Set a single directory to store all data
+   pysat.params['data_dirs'] = path

+   # Alternately, multiple paths may be registered.
+   pysat.params['data_dirs'] = [path_1, path_2, ..., path_n]

-More than one directory may be assigned.
+More than one directory may be assigned by supplying a list of strings.
 When looking for data for a given pysat.Instrument, pysat will start with the first directory and iterate through the list until one is found.
 Only one directory with data is supported per Instrument.

 If no data is found in any of the listed directories then pysat will by default assign the first path in ``pysat.params['data_dirs']``.